hyunjialee/hyunjialee/README.md

 ### Hi!
-My name is Hyunji, an aspiring software developer.
+My name is Jia, an aspiring software developer.
 Currently a student at Zip Code Wilmington.</div>